top of page

 Zafrani or Saffron Valley

-Under the surface you will find cavities of salt crystals have been created that make for colorful scenes and unforgettable memories!
+Under the surface you will find cavities of salt crystals that make for colorful scenes and unforgettable memories!

 Damash Siahoo Valley Hike

-On my last day there, I went canoeing & swimming in Damash Siahoo Valley, a place hidden deep in the Hormogazan province.
+On my last day there, I went canoeing & swimming in Damash Siahoo Valley, a place hidden deep in the Hormozgan province.
+This place is ideal for wadi hiking Iran adventures.

 Remember this is Iran, so you cannot wear a bikini or swim suit - so plan accordingly, maybe wear track pants and a light top to swim through the wadis.